It’s surprising how confused we can get by emotion.

 Because we “feel” all sorts of things every day… Jealous, embarrassed, frustrated, anxious, excited.

-But when we pause and start to take notice we see that all of these feelings elicit similar sensations in the body — emotions are physical.
+All of these feelings elicit sensations in the body — emotions are physical.
 It is our past experience which forms our individual blueprint for how we interpret them.

-We can then label our bodily sensations as:
+We can then put our bodily sensations into four main categories:

-The rest of our so-called feelings are more complex.
+The rest of our so-called emotions are more complex.
 They can be picked apart or whittled down — to one of our many beliefs and judgements that ultimately gives rise to them.
 We interpret our internal sensations based on our past experience.

 Many survival-related fears are simple ones – heights, snakes, the dark.
 They are primal.